 The ILS supported and maintained by OWWL Library System is Evergreen.

 OWWL Library System Information Systems

-Information Systems maintained by OWWL Library System, including those that may contain patron PII.
-These include, but are not limited to email, the ILS (Evergreen), the System reporting tool, LibCal, and Prefab Websites.
+Information Systems that may contain patron PII and are maintained by OWWL Library System include, but are not limited to, email, the ILS (Evergreen), the System reporting tool, LibCal, and Prefab Websites.

 Patron Consent